Learn how to bring personality and authenticity to your architecture shots and get excellent results each time

 This may seem like a formula, but to get used to the process of creating a story - take the approach as if the viewer were on a building tour.
 Start with the far-out exterior view, showing the building in context with its’ surroundings.
 Come in closer with a front elevation.
 Continue to explore the exterior with a wide-angle lens.
 Next, enter the space from the main entrance, photographing the interior space with a wide (20-30mm) lens.

-Once you’ve covered the important interior spaces, try a longer lens and isolate interesting or important detail, both inside and out.
+Try a longer lens and isolate interesting or important detail, both inside and out.
 Look for textures and the use of unusual or high-quality material.
 Aim to create detail images that people want to touch.

 For example, I shoot all of my images on a tripod and a geared head for precise movements.
-Sometimes, to shake things up, I take the camera off the tripod and I shoot handheld.
-This results mostly in throw away images, but occasionally leads to a photograph that I love that I wouldn’t have considered on a tripod.
+Sometimes, to shake things up, I take the camera off the tripod, and I shoot handheld.
+This results mostly in throw away images but occasionally leads to a photograph that I love that I wouldn’t have considered on a tripod.

 8 Add your personality